 Chapstick and Lotions

 Girls love to get these self-care items in their stockings.
 These double as needed items, but are practical.
 Boys don’t usually find these types of things as exciting, but they can absolutely be tossed in the stocking.
-We always do Lip Smackers in the stockings.
+We have liked Lip Smackers in the stockings.
 Brayden likes something like a Blistex.
 Older tweens and teens might prefer something more “mature” like this lip balm.